meteor/meteor/content/apollo.md

 <h2 id="introduction">Introduction</h2>

-Apollo is Meteor's next-generation data stack, built with GraphQL.
+Apollo is a GraphQL client/server for transporting data.
 While it doesn't yet have all the features that Meteor's pub/sub system has, it provides a way to get data from any database – not just MongoDB.

 - [Apollo docs](https://www.apollographql.com/docs/)